dashvlas/awesome-ios-interview/Resources/English.md

 ## Deep and shallow copy
 There are two kinds of object copying: shallow copies and deep copies.
 The normal copy is a shallow copy that produces a new collection that shares ownership of the objects with the original.
 Deep copies create new objects from the originals and add those to the new collection.

+## Protocol Oriented Programming

+Protocol-Oriented Programming is a new programming paradigm ushered in by Swift 2.0.
+In the Protocol-Oriented approach, we start designing our system by defining protocols.
+We rely on new concepts: protocol extensions, protocol inheritance, and protocol compositions.
+The paradigm also changes how we view semantics.
+In Swift, value types are preferred over classes.
+However, object-oriented concepts don’t work well with structs and enums: a struct cannot inherit from another struct, neither can an enum inherit from another enum.
+So inheritancefa - one of the fundamental object-oriented concepts - cannot be applied to value types.
+On the other hand, value types can inherit from protocols, even multiple protocols.
+Thus, with POP, value types have become first class citizens in Swift.

+__Protocol Extensions__

+You can extend a protocol and provide default implementation for methods, computed properties, subscripts and convenience initializers.

+__Protocol Inheritance__

+A protocol can inherit from other protocols and then add further requirements on top of the requirements it inherits.

+__Protocol Composition__

+Swift types can adopt multiple protocols.

 # DATA
 ### How does NSManagedObjectContext work?